ExtremeElectronics/RC2040-ROMWBW/README.md

 There is a new RC2040.ini file ROM and disk images for ROMWBW in the sd-card directory.

-SPO256AL2 emulation is working.
+SPO256AL2 emulation (port 0x28) is working.

 WS2812 (neopixels) untested.

-Parallel port untested.
+Parallel port is working.

 Two CF images are supported for IDE0 and IDE1 similar to the RC2014 SD Card interface